Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mentions/Mention_all_users.md

 **Step 1**

-1. In the text area mention "all" in the linked channel or GM and click on send button in MM.
+1. In the text area mention "all"/"channel"/"here" in the linked channel or GM and click on send button in MM.
 2. Navigate to the linked channel or GM in MS Teams.

 **Step 2**